Plešivica wine region vineyards and rolling hills

 Summer

 Warm days perfect for outdoor tastings on winery terraces.
-Vineyards in full growth, vibrant green landscapes.
+Vineyards at full growth, vibrant green landscapes.

 • Outdoor terrace tastings